How to Apply

 We are looking for a personable, self-starter, detail-oriented team player to deliver M-Health interventions in person or remotely by phone or video platform.
 Our federally funded research project focuses on youth substance misuse and high risk fire arm behavior.
-The study takes place at the Hurley Medical Center Emergency Department in Flint, Michigan.
+Recruitment for the study takes place at the Hurley Medical Center Emergency Department in Flint, Michigan.
+The health coach has the opportunity to work remotely.
 Key job functions include delivering M-Health intervention sessions, which includes motivational interviewing, cognitive behavioral training, and care management.
 The M-Health Coach would also assist with smart phone app onboarding, contacting participants for overdue sessions, investigating care management needs between session, and maintaining study and clinical session records.
 Regular communication with study coordinator, recruiters of various projects, and study participants required.
 Participants will be aged 16-24 and seeking care at the Emergency Department (ED) at Hurley Medical Center in Flint, MI.
 The M-Health Coach should be comfortable with administering therapy to an urban adolescent population, conducting video or telephone counseling, and addressing issues related to substance use and violence.
 The M-Health Coach will be required to undergo specialized training for the delivery of the intervention and will receive regular retrainings in line with the study fidelity protocol.
 The M-Health Coach should also be proficient with Microsoft word, excel, and web-based systems.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.